AllenLeeyn/ascii-art-web/README.md

 ![alt text](assets/images/image.png)

-Simply enter the your text, select the banner style and click the button to generate the ASCII art banner.
+Simply enter your text, select the banner style and click the button to generate the ASCII art banner.
 Leading and trailing newlines will be remove (user can enter the newlines themselves).
 Only ASCII characters (from 32 to 127) and newline is considered acceptable input.